-The epidermis is the outer covering of the leaves and stem while that of the roots is called piliferous layer.
-The epidermal layer is one-cell thick.
+The epidermis is the outer covering of the leaves and stem while that of the roots is called the piliferous layer.
+The epidermal layer is one cell thick.

 Their function is mainly protection.
 They prevent the inner cells from injury, infection and loss of water.
-In some cases only the guard cells of the leaves that has chloroplast are the only cells that can carry out photosynthesis.
+In some cases, only the guard cells of the leaves that have chloroplast are the only cells that can carry out photosynthesis.

 CORTEX TRANSPORT SYSTEM IN PLANT